 - active directory management tools windows 10

-- active directory admin tools windows 10
+- active directory remote administration tools

 - remote administration tools windows 10 active directory